Source: Washingtonpost

 Smart-handgun only fires when in proximity to special wristwatch

-TheĀ Armatix iP1 is a handgun that is only capable of firing when in range of the included waterproof wristwatch.
-Utilizing...
+The Armatix iP1 is a handgun that is only capable of firing when in range of the included waterproof wristwatch.
+Utilizing a RFID chip with a proximity of about ten inches, a...

 Fitbit issues voluntary recall for wristband due to skin irritations